akmalnawfer/3p-noon-daily-standup/README.md

 # 3P Daily Updates

-05 July 2022
+06 July 2022

 ## Gurpreet

-HB: Console error, get rid of ESlint warnings
+HB: ESlint warnings => Open for tasks (check with Akmal)

 ## Kuldeep

-HB: Use specific classes instead of overriding ant-library classes

-## Puneet
+HB: Code optimisations (ant class optimisation) => Open for tasks (check with Akmal)

 ## Chandrama

-Flash: Review flash code, Bug 691
+Flash: Bug 691 () => Verify Bug 691 and commit (check with Absar on any tasks for Magic/Flash)
+Magic: N/A

 ## Praveen

-Flash: Open for tasks => Improve the UI code (Globalisation of CSS, Responsiveness) - align with Inhamul
+Flash: Improve the UI code (Globalisation of CSS, Responsiveness) => Continuing on the same (class name optimisation, home module optimisation)

-Magic:
+Magic: N/A

 ## MD Arif
 Waiting for tasks

+## Himanshu
+Magic: N/A
+Flash: 690 Data export => Continuing on the same (facing a blocker, review from Rohit)

 ## Akmal

-Magic: Waiting for QC feedback On pendency
+Magic: Waiting for feedback on QB (looking into Instant in the meantime)

-## Himanshu

-Magic: 718 Column sorting - Done => to be reviewed

-Flash: 690 Data export, discuss with Rohit regarding export API

-## Inham
+## Inhamul
-Magic: waiting for QC feedback, 983
+Magic: Waiting for QC feedback on Magic (Hemlata) for PRD
+HB: Waiting for QC for BSC Module & push bug fixes